-The Multimodal Planning and Programs Bureau’s Government to Government (GTG) Unit monitors state and federal legislation pertaining to transportation appropriations and policies;
+The Multimodal Planning and Programs Bureau’s Programs policies includes the Government to Government and Active Transportation Programs Teams.

-The GTG Unit administers contracts for seven RTPO and five MPOs, and works closely with NMDOT’s District Offices, STIP Unit, Design Regions and other Divisions to ensure proactive enforcement of state and federal laws.
+The Programs Unit and the Government to Government Team Unit administer contracts for seven RTPO and five MPOs, and work closely with NMDOT’s District Offices, STIP Unit, Design Regions and other Divisions as a planning resource and also to ensure compliance with state and federal planning requirements.

-Planning staff also serve as liaisons to New Mexico's Metropolitan Planning Organizations (MPOs) and Regional Transportation Planning Organizations (RTPOs).
+Government to Government Team planning staff serve as liaisons to New Mexico's Metropolitan Planning Organizations (MPOs) and Regional Transportation Planning Organizations (RTPOs).